Doodleverse/segmentation_gym/README.md

 * eventually ... some form of a graphical user interface
 * adaptive learning: rank validation imagery by loss (label those with highest loss)
 * add "2D" NIR sentinel exmaple
-* more than 4 bands will require removing all decode_png and encode_png, replacing with a format that can support >4 bands